The Beat Beginner

 I also think of die-cast hoops, as most of the brand’s professional kits include those on the snare drums and toms.
 Die-cast hoops are basically thicker and heavier hoops to control tones a bit better.
 Other drum kits typically have triple-flanged hoops, which are lighter and let the shell resonate more.

-Below the Starclassic range, you get more affordable kits like the Superstar Classic and Imperialstar.
+Below the Starclassic range, you get more affordable kits like the Superstar Classic (in Europe) and Imperialstar (in Europe).
 These are pretty much the only Tama kits without die-cast hoops, besides a few limited edition sets here and there.

 The STAR line includes some of the most beautiful drum sets available right now.
 They’re very pricey, but the construction quality and workmanship are out of this world.